klahrich/chiefhustler/content/posts/freedom.md

 In fact, I just finished reading the 1st chapter of [Richer, Wiser, Happier](https://www.amazon.ca/Richer-Wiser-Happier-Greatest-Investors/dp/1501164856) and it made me realize that I'm taking all this shit way too fucking seriously.
 I need to lighten up and remember that I'm also here to have fun!

 So I'm switching my mindset and my frame of reference to consider this nothing but a game, one that I'd like to play well.
-Along the way I'd like to accumulate some coins and avoid the traps, like Super Mario Bros.
+Along the way I'd like to accumulate some coins and avoid the traps, like Super Mario.

 So while the end result will be financial independance, the journey itself will be a game.